Recalibrate your thinking habits to that of super successful people and start improving your performance right away.

 - Do you seek validation or affirmation from others?

 - How is this affecting your ability to stay focused on your goals?

-Their mind communicates success.
+Finally, their mind communicates success back to them.
 They visualize succeeding at each step of plan.
-For example, a superstar salesperson believes in their ability to execute the sales process – prospecting, building trust, qualifying, analyzing needs, presenting solutions, negotiation, closing sales, etc.
+For example, a superstar salesperson believes in their ability to execute the sales process.
+This includes prospecting, building trust, qualifying, analyzing needs, presenting solutions, negotiation, closing sales, etc.

 They believe in their abilities with accuracy.
 Their mind is absolutely convinced they will succeed – regardless if the prospect buys or not.

 - Does your belief system reinforce achievement or defeat?

 - What skills do you need to develop to achieve your goals?

 - What do you believe about yourself that is not true… and is holding you back?